 How to answer the tell me about yourself question in interview

-Yet when people are asked “tell me about yourself” they tend to go “blah blah blah” – or blurt out the first thing that comes to mind.
+When interviewers say: “tell me about yourself” people tend to go: “blah blah blah,” or blurt the first thing that comes to mind.

 Recruiters have short attention spans.